 As part of this commitment to respecting all religious beliefs, atheists and the nonreligious must be included among those in need of religious liberty protection.
-A large and growing percentage of the U.S population identifies as unaffiliated with any religious group, though a slight majority (55%) of this population-often called the "nones"-still describe themselves as religious or spiritual.
-Despite this trend towards non-affiliation, nonreligious people and atheists continue to face widespread prejudice in the United States.
-This bias towards atheists can have material consequences; studies have found that atheists are vulnerable to discrimination in a range of settings, including when seeking employment and running for office.
-In fact, while unenforceable, there are still laws or constitutional provisions on the books in eight states barring atheists from holding public office.
+A large and growing percentage of the U.S. population identifies as unaffiliated with any religious group, though a slight majority (55%) of this population-often called the "nones"-still describe themselves as religious or spiritual.30 Despite this trend towards non-affiliation, nonreligious people and atheists continue to face widespread prejudice in the United States.31 This bias against atheists can have material consequences; studies have found that atheists are vulnerable to discrimination in a range of settings, including when seeking employment and running for office.32 In fact, while unenforceable, there are still laws or constitutional provisions on the books in eight states barring atheists from holding public office.33